huckbit/huckbit.github.io/_posts/2018-04-04-install-wordpress-whitout-ftp.md

 define('FS_METHOD', 'direct');
 ```

-:warning: Note: you must have permission to write in the wordpress folder.
+Note: you must have permission to write in the wordpress folder.
 Using LAMP server make sure you have the user in the same group of `www-data`.